-- 1. Conduct studies exploring leronlimab and its therapeutic potential in oncology, including a Phase II trial of leronlimab in patients with relapsed/refractory micro-satellite stable colorectal cancer; - 2.
-Conduct studies exploring leronlimab and its effects on inflammation; and - 3.
+- 1. Continue the pending Phase II trial of leronlimab in patients with relapsed/refractory micro-satellite stable colorectal cancer; - Conduct additional studies exploring leronlimab and its therapeutic potential in other solid-tumor oncology indications, including but not limited to metastatic Triple-Negative Breast Cancer; and - 3.
 Continue our work researching and developing a new or modified long-acting version of leronlimab.